 Here are a few variations to try:

-- Add some cook cherry tomatoes or tomato sauce and basil and chili flakes to the pasta for a fresh and summery flavor.
+- Add some cooked cherry tomatoes or tomato sauce and basil and chili flakes to the pasta for a fresh and summery flavor.

 - Cook some fresh spinach until wilted and mix it with ricotta cheese.

 - Sauté some mushrooms with garlic and mix them with ricotta cheese for a savory and earthy pasta dish.

 - Add some crispy prosciutto or grilled chicken breasts to add extra protein to your meal.